6 - Rooted Through the Wilderness

-The seed for what I’m now preparing to offer through Sacred Friendship—spiritual direction and formation in Portugal—was planted long before I had the words for it.
+The seed for what I am now preparing to offer through Sacred Friendship — spiritual direction and formation in Portugal — was planted long before I had the words for it.

-That longing eventually led me to Brazil at 27, where I studied theology and pursued what felt like a holy calling—even if I couldn’t define it clearly at the time.
-The dream was real, but I wasn’t ready to carry it yet.
+That longing eventually led me to Brazil at 27, where I studied theology and pursued what felt like a holy calling, even if I could not define it clearly at the time.
+The dream was real, but I was not ready to carry it yet.
 It needed time.
 And so did I.

-God used the wilderness—the deserts, the silence, the years of waiting and unraveling—to prepare me.
-Not just to live out the dream, but to live it with depth, with maturity, and with Him at the center.
+God used the wilderness — the deserts, the silence, the years of waiting and unraveling — to prepare me.
+Not just to live out the dream, but to live it with depth, maturity, and with Him at the center.

-The heartbreak, the waiting, the unraveling—it wasn’t punishment.
+The heartbreak, the waiting, the unraveling — it was not punishment.
 It was preparation.
-God hadn’t discarded the dream.
+God had not discarded the dream.
 He was deepening it.

 Henri Nouwen’s words have also stayed with me: